tmpfs/mxl/lib/mxl.md

 * When the file is `tmux.conf` use the name of the parent directory.
 * When the file has a `.tmux.conf` extension concatenate the parent directory name with the name of the file after the extension has been removed.
+The delimiter for concatenation is `/`.

 You may disable automatically adding aliases by modifying the `autoalias` rc option.